-The in-patient unit at Helderberg House is a 10-bed facility offering 24 hours nursing and is used primarily as back-up for the home care service.
+The palliative care Support Centre at Helderberg House is a 10-bed facility offering 24 hours nursing and is used primarily as back-up for the home care service.
 It is licensed by the Department of Health and accredited with the Council of Health Service Accreditation of Southern Africa (COHSASA).

 Care is provided by a professional palliative nurse sister and two trained auxiliary nurses on each shift, day and night.
 Patients are admitted from home for pain and symptom management, family respite and terminal care.

-The in-patient unit can accommodate patients for up to two weeks and we liaise closely with the patient’s doctor during time.
+The support centre can accommodate patients for up to two weeks and we liaise closely with the patient’s doctor during time.
 Volunteer doctors who are experienced in palliative care are responsible for patients using state health services.